Heir to Cedar Rapids Fortune Perished on the Titanic

 On a fateful evening, the unsinkable Titanic was put to the test and failed.
 More than 1,500 people died in the sinking of this ship.

-One of those many people actually was an important figure in Cedar Rapids at the time.
+One of those individuals was an important figure in Cedar Rapids at the time.

 It turns out that Iowa has quite a few interesting connections to the Titanic.
 One of the last survivors of the Titanic lived and died in Council Bluffs, Iowa.